tomplex/meridian/docs/manual.rst

 Core Models
 ============

 Meridian implements two main data types which users will leverage: the `Record` and the `Dataset`.
-Naturally, a `Record` represents an individual row or record in your dataset, while a `Dataset` is a collection of `Record`s with a spatial index for efficient queries.
+Naturally, a `Record` represents an individual row or record in your dataset, while a `Dataset` is a collection of `Record` with a spatial index for efficient queries.

 Record
 ^^^^^^^